ctuning/ck-tensorflow/README.md

 # Troubleshooting

+TensorFlow installation may occasionally fail due to failing to download some dependencies from GitHub.
+Restart package installation several times until Bazel downloads all necessary files.

 Sometimes, after installation, TensorFlow crashes with undefined "syntax".
 It is usually related to outdated default protobuf (you need version >=3.0.0a4).
 To fix this problem upgrade protobuf via